HopeZobinou/web-scrapping/hw3/hw3_report.md

 The process of downloading the web pages is similar to hw2.
 First I had the program read in a file containing all the URIs and put it into a list.
 Then I iterate through the list and call a bunch of methods on that certain element in the list to get the raw html file, and processed html text file.
 In the loop, I also have some dictionary work going on to map the hashed file names to the original file name.
 I used Beautiful Soup instead of boilerpy3 because of some parsing error I couldn't fix-Reference 1.

 # Q2 Rank with TF-IDF
+Choose a query term (e.g., "coronavirus") that is not a stop word (e.g., "the"), or super-general (e.g., "web"), or in HTML markup (e.g., "http") that is found in at least 10 of your documents.
+If the term is present in more than 10 documents, choose any 10 English-language documents from *different domains* from the result set.

+Compute TF-IDF values for the query term in each of the 10 documents and create a table with the TF, IDF, and TF-IDF values, as well as the corresponding URIs.

+Rank the URIs in decreasing order by TF-IDF values.

 ## Answer
 Below is the code I used to get the word count and target word frequency.